Bill Osborne

 William Michael Osborne (born 24 April 1955) is a former New Zealand rugby union player.
 A second five-eighth and centre, Osborne represented Wanganui and Waikato at a provincial level.
 Started his club career with the local Kaierau Rugby Union Club in Wanganui.
 He was a member of the New Zealand national side, the All Blacks, between 1975 and 1982, playing 48 matches including 16 internationals.

+Post rugby playing career

+After retiring from playing rugby Osborne has had a successful business career, including: